JustinGOSSES/spoken-floodplain/README.md

 Due to the potential decisions made with this data, there will need to be a disclaimer message like on other products with similar data stating that they should only use authoritative and recent data from FEMA before making any engineering or legal decisions.

 ## Contributors
-- Justin Gosses: Ideation and JavaScript.
+- Justin Gosses: Ideation, testing on iOS, and JavaScript.
 - Lester Lee: Product direction, writing, and communications.
 - Manish Paudel: JavaScript and analytics.
 - Rawaa Alsafar: User testing on Android.